joshed-io/twitter-stream-proxy/README.md

 environment variables properly set.
 Because you'll need to set those variables, run this only on a trusted server.

+Set the ALLOWED_ORIGINS environment variable.
+This determines what hosts can connect to your proxy server.
+For local development, you might set a value of `localhost:*`.
+When you deploy, make sure to include the correct value in your environment.

 The client making the socket connection must provide a valid OAuth access token and OAuth access token secret, created by the Twitter app you've specified in the environment.